What is the High Pay Centre?

 The High Pay Centre’s work is supported by a range of trusts and foundations.
-We believe that transparency in funding is essential for any organisation providing data and publishing research and so will publish all those donating over £5,000 on a quarterly basis.
+We believe that transparency in funding is essential for any organisation providing data and publishing research and so will publish all those donating over £5,000.

 Income inequality in the UK

 - HPC/CIPD Annual FTSE 100 CEO Pay Review - CEO pay flat in 2019

 Median FTSE 100 CEO pay stands at £3.6 million - almost 120 times the average UK worker - but pandemic pay cuts could mean figure falls next year

 - Blog: To ‘build back better’, we must tackle executive pay

 New research has revealed how much CEOs earn compared to their colleagues – and the results aren’t pretty.